 Yemen is facing a major humanitarian crisis.
 Four years of unrest – in addition to the current conflict – has left children and families in urgent need of food, water, medical supplies and safe places for children to learn and play.
-More than 80% of the population need humanitarian assistance and now 2.3 million people have been forced to flee their homes.
+Children and families in Yemen are now among the most food insecure in the world.

 We must act now to protect millions of children from the dangers of war, disease and hunger.